 So first, we use this formula: =IF(AND(month_number > 6, month_number < 9),2, 1)

-To help you better understand, this formula means that 'If the month chosen is between January and June and between September and December the price is 1 (the real price).
+To help you understand better, this formula means that 'If the month chosen is between January and June and between September and December the price is 1 (the real price).
 Otherwise, it is 2 (doubled price)'.

 3.4 How to calculate the other values?

-After that we multiply our factor by the number of nights, the number of rooms and the price of the room.
+After that, we multiply our factor by the number of nights, the number of rooms, and the room's price.

 After adding all the formulas, our Google Sheet template looks like that.